voodoomods/J1850-VPW-ESP32-Interface-GM-Class2/README.md

 This library has been tested with wire connection between two ESP32 and J1850VPW bus of Corvette C6.

 ## Connection
-Use following schematics to connect Arduino to real J1850VPW bus of your vehicle:
+Use following schematics to connect your ESP32 to the J1850VPW bus of your vehicle:
 ![schematics](img/schematics.jpg)

 Connections: